Iraqi forces kill 13 protesters, deploy military to stem unrest | DW | 28.11.2019

 More than 350 people have been killed and thousands wounded in nearly two months of protests against the ruling elite.

-Iraqi security forces shot dead at least 13 protesters and wounded another 22 in the southern city of Nassiriya early Thursday, in the latest bloody crackdown against nearly two months of anti-government protests.
+Iraqi security forces shot dead at least 13 protesters and wounded another 22 in the southern city of Nasiriyah early Thursday, in the latest bloody crackdown against nearly two months of anti-government protests.

-Security forces fired on protesters blocking two bridges in Nassiriya before dawn, just days after protesters set fire to two government buildings and the home of a lawmaker in the city.
+Security forces fired on protesters blocking two bridges in Nasiriyah before dawn, just days after protesters set fire to two government buildings and the home of a lawmaker in the city.

 Read more: Al-Hashd al-Shaabi and Hezbollah: Iran's allies in Iraq and Lebanon